qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 ### Usage
 #### Input
-- i_cnov.xlsx   %an excel file number of daily infected cases
+- i_cnov.xlsx   %Number of daily infected cases I. In the excel file, the first row is the date and the second row is the number of reported cases.
-- r_cnov.xlsx   %number of daily recovered cases
+- r_cnov.xlsx   %Number of daily recovered cases R. In the excel file, the first row is the date and the second row is the number of reported cases.
-- d_cnov.xlsx   %number of daily deceased cases
+- d_cnov.xlsx   %Number of daily deceased cases D. In the excel file, the first row is the date and the second row is the number of reported cases.
+These three excel files should have the same dimension, i.e. for a specific date, the excel should have all I, R and D data.
 #### Output

-- dydt: 4*1 vector dydt(1) contains the derivative of S; dydt(2) contains the derivative of I; dydt(3) contains the derivative of R; dydt(4) contains the derivative of D
+a = $\[\theta_D, \theta_I, \theta_R, \lambda_D, \lambda_I, \lambda_R\]$

+## **3. SIRD_report_delay_synethic.m**
+Uncover reporting delay with generated synthetic datasets as described in the paper.
+The code generated $5$ SIRD epidemic model datasets with different epidemic parameters and added synthetic reported delays to the obtained times series.
+With the generated dataset with delays, the inferred model is executed to recover the generated SIRD model data without delays

+### Dependencies
+Matlab (version>=2012a)

+### Usage
+#### Input
+- i_cnov.xlsx   %Number of daily infected cases I. In the excel file, the first row is the date and the second row is the number of reported cases.
+- r_cnov.xlsx   %Number of daily recovered cases R. In the excel file, the first row is the date and the second row is the number of reported cases.
+- d_cnov.xlsx   %Number of daily deceased cases D. In the excel file, the first row is the date and the second row is the number of reported cases.
+These three excel files should have the same dimension, i.e. for a specific date, the excel should have all I, R and D data.
+#### Output

+a = $\[\theta_D, \theta_I, \theta_R, \lambda_D, \lambda_I, \lambda_R\]$